 In 2016, there were 976,161 registered buses traversing America’s roads and highways.
-Over 16,000 of those buses - including school buses, municipal transit buses, and intercity buses or motorcoaches - were involved in crashes that year according to the National Highway Traffic Safety Administration (NHTSA).
+Over 16,000 of those buses - including school buses, municipal transit buses, and intercity buses or motorcoaches - were involved in crashes that year, according to the National Highway Traffic Safety Administration (NHTSA).
 These accidents led to 35,000 injuries and the deaths of 264 Americans.

 Often, bus accidents are caused by the same factors that lead to car or truck crashes, such as drunk or impaired driving, distracted driving, speeding, or reckless driving.
 Like all drivers, bus drivers are expected to avoid careless and dangerous behavior and follow the rules of the road.
 But driving a bus requires even more skill, care, and caution than driving a car.
 Buses are bigger, more cumbersome, and less maneuverable than passenger vehicles.
-They are full of people boarding and exiting, make frequent stops and lane changes, and face multiple hazards as they do so.
+They are full of people boarding and exiting, making frequent stops and lane changes, and face multiple hazards as they do so.

 All too often, however, bus drivers are cavalier about their safety obligations.
-Bus companies may also fail to adequately screen drivers’ backgrounds or safety records or provide inadequate training.
+Bus companies may also fail to screen drivers’ backgrounds or safety records adequately or provide inadequate training.
 When an inexperienced or habitually reckless driver gets behind the wheel of a bus, an accident – and catastrophic injuries - will almost inevitably follow.
-Furthermore, fleets of buses driven every day require frequent inspection and regular maintenance to ensure that they remain safe and road-worthy.
+Furthermore, fleets of buses driven daily require frequent inspection and regular maintenance to ensure they remain safe and road-worthy.
 A bus operator’s failure to follow required and appropriate maintenance and repair standards can also be the basis of a claim for compensation if an equipment failure causes an accident and injuries.